ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

       expect(linkElement).toBeInTheDocument();
     });
     ````
-* The test below shows how to test that the text of a button changes when it is clicked
+* Testing the US.
+The test below shows how to test that the text of a button changes when it is clicked

-The test is first setup.
-An HTML element is created with the `<div>` part of the document.
+  The test is first setup. `act()` prepares the components for the `expects`.
+It wraps the code rendering it and performing updates.
+This makes the test run closer to how React works in the browser.
+The test needs to include the steps a user would take - here we retrieve the button from the ReactDOM (`querySelector`), click on the button programmatically (`fireEvent.click(btn)`), and check that the text on the button changed to the correct one.

     ````typescript
     let container: HTMLElement;